syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Filtering.md

 Filtering helps to view particular or related records from dataSource which meets a given filtering criteria.
 To enable filter, set `allow-filtering` property as `true`.

-The grid supports three types of filter, they are as follows.
+The Grid supports three types of filter, they are as follows.

 1. Filter Bar
 2. Menu